mandulaj/Password.js/README.md

   minWordDistance: 4, // the minimal acceptable distance between password and any word in commonWords
   complexity: 9 // on a scale 1-10 how complex do we expect the password to be }, function(data){
-  // any time we update the password we want to get a new password profile and print it console.log(data);
+  // any time we update the password, we want to get a new password profile and print it console.log(data);
 });

 // update the password and print it's profile passwd.update("aMuChBe11erPa$$worD");

-// print the password entropy
+// print the password's entropy console.log(passwd.getEntropy());
-console.log(passwd.getEntropy());
 ```